oracle/graal/docs/reference-manual/native-image/Resources.md

 }
 ```

-This will cause the `native-image` tool to include `resource-file.txt` only from Java module `library-module`.
-If other modules or the classpath contains resources match the pattern `^resource-file.txt$` only the one in module `library-module` is registered for inclusion in the executable.
+This will cause the `native-image` tool to only include `resource-file.txt` from the Java module `library-module`.
+If other modules or the classpath contains resources that match the pattern `^resource-file.txt$` only the one in module `library-module` is registered for inclusion in the executable.
 Similarly, if other bundles are accessible with the same bundle name `your.pkg.Bundle` only the one from `main-module` is included.
-Native image will also ensure that the modules are guaranteed to be accessible at executable runtime.
+Native image will also ensure that the modules are guaranteed to be accessible at runtime.
 That is, the following code pattern:
 ```java
 InputStream resource = ModuleLayer.boot().findModule(moduleName).getResourceAsStream(resourcePath);
 ```